">

 Key Hazards

-• Reduced dexterity from thick gloves
+• Poor grip or dexterity from bulky gloves

 2–3 Minute Talk Script